 Natural disasters such as floods can also cause outbreaks of diseases like typhoid or cholera.
 So it’s wise to check on local conditions before visiting, and use your best judgment.

-If the airports are operational, some hotels are open, and there are no severe shortages of food, water, or power, you can generally assume the destination is safe to visit.
+If the airports are operational, some hotels and major roads are open, the air quality isn't hazardous, and there are no severe shortages of food, water, or power, you can generally assume the destination is safe to visit.

-Many of the places that were affected by recent events, like the California Wine Country, Mexico, Key West, the Caribbean, and Las Vegas, are heavily dependent on tourism.
-The Caribbean region, in particular, is more reliant on tourism than any other region in the world, so your tourist dollars can go a long way towards aiding their recovery.
+Many of the places that were affected by recent events, such as Fort Myers in Florida and the islands of Puerto Rico and Cuba, are heavily dependent on tourism.
+The Caribbean region, in particular, is more reliant on tourism than any other region in the world.

-If you’ve booked a trip to the Caribbean in the near future, check to see how they are progressing before you cancel.
-And if you are still in the planning stages, bear in mind that the longer these destinations go without visitors, the harder it will be for them to get back on their feet.
+Bear in mind that the longer a destination goes without visitors, the harder it will be for them to get back on their feet.

 It depends.
-Depending on your country of residence, if you made your plans and purchased insurance before the hurricane, fire, or earthquake became a known event, you would be covered for trip cancellation if your accommodations at the destination were made uninhabitable.
+Depending on your country of residence, if you made your plans and purchased insurance before the hurricane, fire, or earthquake became a known event, you may be covered for trip cancellation if your accommodations at the destination were made uninhabitable or there has been a cessation of travel services for at least 24 hours due to the disaster.

 But you wouldn’t be covered if you bought a plan after the disaster, went to the destination, and found your accommodations weren’t habitable due to that storm or disaster.